Rational B\'ezier Curves Approximated by Bernstein-Jacobi Hybrid Polynomial Curves: Numerical examples

 \section{Numerical examples}

-In this section, we provide two examples of application of the discussed methods.
-For each example, we give the Hausdoff distance.
+In this section, we present several examples of approximation of rational B\'{e}zier curves by B\'{e}zier curves with constraints, which we have described in Section $3$.
+The results of example 1 can not be obtained by the method in paper \cite{Hu}.
+For each example, we use the Hausdoff distance and the error bound (\ref{eq:16}) for the error function, respectively.

-\textbf{Example 1.} (Also Example 3 in \cite{Lewanowicz,Hu})The given curve is a rational B\'{e}zier curve of degree 9 with the control points $(17, 12)$, $(32, 34)$, $(-23, 24)$, $(33, 62)$, $(-23, 15)$, $(25, 3)$, $(30,-2)$, $(-5,-8)$, $(-5, 15)$, $(11, 8)$ and the associated weights $1, 2, 3, 6, 4, 5,3, 4, 2, 1$.
-We find a 10-degree B¨¦zier curve satisfying $C^{(0,0)}$-continuity with the given curve.
-The approximation errors under the Hausdorff distance from our method, Hu's method, Lewanowicz's method are 0.2424, 0.246726, and 0.317210, respectively.
-The resulting curves are shown in the Fig. 1 and the corresponding error distance curves are illustrated in the right-hand side of Fig. 2.
+\textbf{Example 1.} The given curve is a rational B\'{e}zier curve of degree 2 with the control points $(0,0)$, $(1.2,1.5)$, $(1,0)$ and the associated weights $1,3,1$.
+We produce 8-, 9- and 10-degree B\'{e}zier curves satisfying $C^{(3,3)}$-continuity with the given curve respectively.
+The resulting curves are illustrated in Fig. 1, the corresponding error distance curves are shown in Fig. 2 and the Table 1 gives the values under the different error measures.